heraldofortuna/html-css-cheatsheet-starting/README.md

 In our example site, we used tables with columns for:

-- The tag or attribute name
+a) The tag or attribute name
-- The actual formatted tag (eg. <table>)
+b) The actual formatted tag (eg. <table>)
-- A description of what to use the tag for.
+c) A description of what to use the tag for.
-- You can use these same columns or choose your own.
+d) You can use these same columns or choose your own.

 Your site should utilize a custom color scheme.
 You can use any of the named CSS colors.